Hanukkah, Oh Chanukah, Come light the menorah …

 A meme going around the Jewish community this year says it all about Chanukah: “This is your annual reminder not to ask Jewish people when Hanukkah is.
 We don’t know either.”

-Since it’s our job to tell everyone information, we will actually help everyone out with the dates of Chanukah in 2022.
-Hanukkah, the Jewish Festival of Lights, starts the night of Sunday, Dec.
-18 this year.
-It will last through the final candle – which will be lit on Sunday, Dec.
-25.
+Since it’s our job to tell everyone information, we will actually help everyone out with the dates of Chanukah in 2023.
+Hanukkah, the Jewish Festival of Lights, starts the night of Thursday, Dec.
+7, this year.
+It will last through the final candle — which will be lit the night of Thursday, Dec.
+14.

 This holiday is quite well-known because of its proximity to Christmas, but it seems to be a mystery to many; our goal today is to “shatter the myths” around Chanukah.